-- In-network preventive care exams are covered at 100%.
-Therefore, those who enroll in the Consumer Core HDHP are encouraged to take an active role in their health care decisions and ask detailed questions of their health care providers, such as, “will this test be coded as preventive or diagnostic?"
+- In-network preventive care exams (PDF) are covered at 100%.
+Therefore, those who enroll in the HDHP are encouraged to take an active role in their health care decisions and ask detailed questions of their health care providers, such as, “will this test be coded as preventive or diagnostic?

 - All eligible medical and pharmacy expenses, for the employee plus his/her covered dependents, contribute toward the calendar year deductible and out-of-pocket maximum.

-- For non-preventative services, coverage begins after a calendar year collective deductible ($1300 individual, $2,600 for employee +1 or family) has been satisfied.
+- For non-preventative services, coverage begins after a calendar year collective deductible ($1,400 individual, $2,800 for employee +1 or family) has been met.

 - Once the calendar year out-of-pocket maximum has been met, covered expenses are paid at 100% for the remainder of the calendar year.

-Consumer Core HDHP/HSA Plan Certificate of Coverage (COMING SOON!)
+- Consumer Core HDHP Plan Certificate of Coverage (PDF)

 A Health Savings Account (HSA) is a tax-advantaged account for participants enrolled in a HDHP.
-J P Morgan Chase is the administrator for CIGNA’s HDHP/HSA account (CIGNA Choice Fund).
-As of October 1, 2015, CIGNA will be moving to a new administrator, HSA Bank.
+HSA Bank is the administrator for CIGNA’s Consumer Core HDHP/HSA account (CIGNA Choice Fund).

-- Only qualified expenses, as allowed by the IRS, are eligible for reimbursement from an HSA on a tax-free basis.
+- Only qualified expenses (PDF), as allowed by the IRS, are eligible for reimbursement from an HSA on a tax-free basis.

 - Unlike the Flexible Spending Account, unused HSA funds rollover from plan year to plan year.